LindemannRock/craft-translation-manager/README.md

 ### Maintenance

-The plugin includes a maintenance section in settings to manage unused translations:
+The plugin includes a dedicated maintenance section to manage unused translations:
-1. Navigate to **Settings → Translation Manager**
+1. Navigate to **Translation Manager → Maintenance**
-2. Scroll to the **Maintenance** section
+2. Select the type of cleanup to perform (All/Site/Forms unused translations)
-3. Click **Clean Up** to remove all unused translations
+3. Click **Clean Up** to remove unused translations
+4. Use **Rescan Templates** to identify unused translations
-4. Translation files are automatically regenerated after cleanup
+5. Translation files are automatically regenerated after cleanup

 ### Formie Integration